Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 Next:

-Firstly: the accident rate you described is due to (I will quote my top post):
+Firstly: the accidents you described occur due to (I will quote my top post):

 "..
 Roskosmos comprador of the Russian Federation - drank theft, sloppiness, sabotage .."

-secondly: you are comparing a proton with a PN of 23 tons and a Delta-2 with a PN of 5 tons.
-And at the same time they have the same cost.
+Secondly: you are comparing a proton with a payload of 23 tons and a delta-2 with a payload of 5 tons.
+And they have the same cost.

 1. +2